MJ12358/aida-sensor-panel/README.md

 ## Usage

-The directory of the fonts and background may need to be changed when importing the `.sensorpanel` file.
+The directory of any assets may need to be changed when importing `my.sensorpanel`.

 [Rivatuner Statistics Server](https://www.guru3d.com/files-details/rtss-rivatuner-statistics-server-download.html) will need to be downloaded to get FPS information.